Leica M9 vs T Typ 701

-The Leica M9 and the Leica T (Typ 701) are two digital cameras that were announced, respectively, in September 2009 and April 2014.
-The M9 is a fixed lens compact, while the T Typ 701 is a rangefinder-style mirrorless.
-The cameras are based on a full frame (M9) and an APS-C sensor.
-The M9 has a resolution of 18.1 megapixel, whereas the T Typ 701 provides 16.2 MP.
+The Leica M9 and the Leica T (Typ 701) are two digital cameras that were officially introduced, respectively, in September 2009 and April 2014.
+The M9 is a rangefinder-focusing mirrorless, while the T Typ 701 is a mirrorless interchangeable lens camera.
+The cameras are based on a full frame (M9) and an APS-C (T Typ 701) sensor.
+The M9 has a resolution of 18.1 megapixels, whereas the T Typ 701 provides 16.2 MP.

-An illustration of the physical size and weight of the Leica M9 and the Leica T is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M9 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Leica M9 and the Leica T are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (17 percent) than the Leica M9.
 Moreover, the T Typ 701 is markedly lighter (34 percent) than the M9.
 In this context, it is worth noting that neither the M9 nor the T Typ 701 are weather-sealed.